kurron/ansible-role-logstash/README.md

 Role Name
 =========

 The Logstash portion of the Elastic Stack, aka ELK.
+Known to work with Amazon's Elasticsearch Service.

 Requirements
 ------------